 Quels engagements internationaux, régionaux et nationaux ont été pris par ce pays ?

-Czechia has committed to eliminate child, early and forced marriage by 2030 in line with target 5.3 of the Sustainable Development Goals.
-The government did not provide an update on progress towards this target during its Voluntary National Review at the 2017 High Level Political Forum.
+Tanzania has committed to eliminate child, early and forced marriage by 2030 in line with target 5.3 of the Sustainable Development Goals.
+In its Voluntary National Review at the 2019 High Level Political Forum, the government did not provide an update on progress towards this target, but mentioned the advocacy work carried out by NGOs to amend section 13 and 17 of the Marriage Act, 1971, which used to allow the marriage of girls below 18 years.

-Czechia co-sponsored the 2013 Human Rights Council resolution on child, early and forced marriage, the 2017 resolution recognising the need to address child, early and forced marriage in humanitarian contexts, and the 2019 resolution on the consequences of child marriage.
-In 2014, Czechia also signed a joint statement at the Human Rights Council calling for a resolution on child marriage.
+Tanzania co-sponsored the 2013, 2014 and 2018 UN General Assembly resolutions on child, early and forced marriage, and signed a joint statement at the 2014 Human Rights Council calling for a resolution on child marriage.

-Czechia deposited the Convention on the Rights of the Child in 1993, which sets a minimum age of marriage of 18, and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1993, which obligates states to ensure free and full consent to marriage.
+Tanzania ratified the Convention on the Rights of the Child in 1991, which sets a minimum age of marriage of 18, and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1985, which obligates states to ensure free and full consent to marriage.

 Que fait le gouvernement pour mettre fin au mariage des enfants ?

 The National Plan of Action to End Violence against Women and Children 2017/18-2021/22 addresses the need to end child marriage and set the target to reduce child marriages to 10% and violence against women and children by 50% in 2022.
 Since the implementation of the Action Plan, 16,343 Women and Children Protection Committees have been established from village to national level.